-As a Putnam Fellow, I will be using physiological experiments to assess the vulnerability of species represented in the Arnold’s living collections to the more frequent, more intense droughts that will likely result from climate change.
+As a Putnam Fellow, I will be using physiological experiments to assess the vulnerability of maples (Acer spp.) represented in the Arnold’s living collections to the more frequent, more intense droughts and earlier growing seasons that will likely result from climate change.
 Through combining field and greenhouse measurements, I will measure the size of the “safety margins” that protect trees from hydraulic failure due to drought and post-budbreak freezing.
 I will also model the evolution of these traits over the maples’ 120 million-year journey from their origins in East Asia to their current global distribution, and ask what this tells us about the challenges posed by climate change.
 This research is inspired by my collaboration in a study of Midwestern quaking (Populus tremuloides) and bigtooth (P. grandidentata) aspens and their naturally occurring hybrids.
 In the case of these aspens, we used molecular methods to document the existence of a relictual Pleistocene hybrid in northern Nebraska and found that its vulnerability to drought was intermediate relative to the vulnerability of its parent species.

 Prior to coming to the Arnold, I used tree diversity experiments at Cedar Creek Ecosystem Science Reserve (in central Minnesota) to study the consequences of biodiversity for ecosystem processes.
 This work involved comparing tree growth, herbivore and disease damage, and litter decomposition in stands ranging from low to high diversity.
-Having diverse neighbors caused trees to put on more stem biomass and sped up the decomposition of some chemical components of leaf litter, and had complex effects on trees’ natural enemies.
+Having diverse neighbors caused trees to put on more stem biomass and slowed down the decomposition of some chemical components of leaf litter, and had complex effects on trees’ natural enemies.